RobertKrawitz/OpenShift4-tools/experimental/README.md

 - **prom-extract**: Capture selected Prometheus data for the duration of a run; report the results along with metadata and workload output JSON-formatted.

+  `prom-extract` is written in Python.
+It requires the following Python3 libraries to be installed:

+  - **python3-pyyaml**: available via dnf/yum on Fedora, RHEL, etc.

+  - **prometheus-api-client**: not currently packaged.
+This can be installed via `pip3 install prometheus-api-client`.  *Note that this is **not** the same package as `prometheus-client`, which is available via dnf*.  `prometheus-api-client` provides the Prometheus query API, while `prometheus-client` is a Prometheus provider.

+  - **openshift-client**: not currently packaged.
+This can be installed via `pip3 install openshift-client`.
+It provides much of the OpenShift client API.

   Usage: